augmentedstartups/AS-One/README.md

 2. Run docker coompose command.

 ```
-# if you wanna test on gpu system (linux)
-docker compose run linux-gpu

-# if you wanna test on gpu system (windows)
+# if you wanna test on gpu system
-docker compose run windows-gpu
+docker compose run asone-gpu

 ```

 ```
-# if you wanna test on cpu system (linux)
-docker compose run linux
-# if you wanna test on cpu system (windows)
+# if you wanna test on cpu system
-docker compose run windows
+docker compose run asone
 ```

 3. In docker terminal.